Kevinpgalligan/ka/README.md

 The typical selection of number bases are supported: use the `0b` prefix for binary, `0o` for octal, and `0x` for hexadecimal.
 So `0x10` is 16 in base-10.
 Note that alternative bases can only be integers, and can't be mixed with scientific notation (otherwise, there's a parsing ambiguity in something like `0x1e-10`).

 ### Types
-ka is strongly typed, not statically typed.
+Ka is strongly typed, not statically typed.
 This means that when you pass a fractional number to a function that expects an integer, the type system will complain.
 But you don't have to declare the type of anything in advance.

 The type system consists of (1) a hierarchy of numerical types, (2) quantities, and (3) some other types like arrays and random variables that don't mix with the other types so much.